anthark/as/README.md

 ### Prerequisites
 - `cmake`, `ninja`, any C++ compiler
-- `LLVM 17.0.6`.
+- `LLVM 18.1.0`.
 For macOS and arm64, if it is not supplied, the pre-built binaries are downloaded automatically.
+For Windows prebuild package can be downloaded from here: https://github.com/llvm/llvm-project/releases/download/llvmorg-18.1.0/clang+llvm-18.1.0-x86_64-pc-windows-msvc.tar.xz
 - `LuaJIT` downloaded and built if you want to use Lua benchmarks

-The environment variable `LLVM_ROOT_DIR` should be set to the directory where the LLVM 17.0.6 binaries are located (this directory should contain `bin`, `include`, `lib`, and other directories).
+The environment variable `LLVM_ROOT_DIR` should be set to the directory where the LLVM 18.1.0 binaries are located (this directory should contain `bin`, `include`, `lib`, and other directories).
 In case the variable is not set, the binaries are downloaded during the `cmake` run.
 However, currently, downloading is only supported for macOS, arm64.